telerik/ajax-docs/integration/telerik-products/document-processing/spreadprocessing/overview.md

 * [**Hyperlinks**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/hyperlink): The API enables you to add, remove, edit and search for hyperlinks in the worksheets of the document.

+* [**Conditional Formatting**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/conditional-formatting): Make it easy to analyze data, find critical issues, patterns and trends by representing the data inside in a user-friendly manner.

 * [**Workbook Protection**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/protection/workbook): Prevents the users from modifying the workbook by adding, removing, renaming or reordering sheets.

 * [**Worksheet protection**](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/features/protection/worksheet): Restricts the user from modifying the content and structure of the worksheet.
 Additionally, the model offers protection options that let you choose a set of commands that will be available to the user when protection is enabled.